CSCfi/fairdata-download/docs/installation.md

 ## Docker Development

-The repository includes Dockerfiles for server and generator processes for development.
+Note that the download service is incorporated into the IDA service Docker environment, which should be the Docker environment used for development of the download service itself.
+The following instructions are for deploying a basic, static instance of the service for use in a Docker swarm with other services which depend on having a running download service.

 The Docker images provided in this repository are not really suitable for development of the download service itself, but are provided for those developing other services in a Docker swarm environment (e.g. Etsin) which require a running instance of the download service for integration testing.

-The Docker images can be built by executing:
+The basic Docker images can be built by executing:

 ```
 docker build . --no-cache -t fairdata-docker.artifactory.ci.csc.fi/fairdata-download-server